 The arboretum is a great place to see how diverse eucalypts can be, with one feature being whether/how they shed their bark each summer.

-Eucalyptus leptopoda; Merredin mallee (formerly Tammin mallee, pegs 472 to 475) is a lovely plant that is common on gravel and sandplain soils in the Eastern Wheatbelt.
-There they have grey/white smooth bark with darker strips of old bark.
-Today I noticed long shreds of shed bark up to 3 metres long hanging down from upper branches of plants in the arboretum, with light copper new bark that will gradually turn grey white.
+Eucalyptus leptopoda; Merredin mallee (formerly Tammin mallee, pegs 194 to 199) is common on gravel and sandplain kwongan soils in the eastern wheatbelt.
+These soils have just a few eucalypts because of an unpenetrable silcrete hardpan in the deep subsoil.
+Merredin mallees occur in spots where their roots have gone through cracks in the hardpan.
+They have grey/white smooth bark with darker strips of old bark.
+Long shreds of shed bark up to 3 metres long hang down from upper branches of plants in the arboretum, to reveal light-copper new bark that gradually turns grey-white.

-Mallees are adapted to cope with regular fires by regenerating from a large lignotuber root, but the arboretum specimens have shaggy bark stem bases and long spindly stems that are beginning to snap.
+Mallees are adapted to cope with regular fires by regenerating from a large lignotuber root.
+The ones herehave yet to develop these.They have shaggy-bark stem bases and long spindly stems.

 For more information on eucalypts you can’t go past the brilliant book "Eucalypts of Western Australia’s wheatbelt" by Malcolm French.